 Support Services Division

-The Support Services Division is located in the Justice and Law Enforcement Center at 575 S 10th Street, Lincoln, Nebraska, and is commanded by Captain Josh Clark.
+The Support Services Division is located in the Justice and Law Enforcement Center at 575 S 10th Street, Lincoln, Nebraska, and is commanded by Captain Tommy Trotter.
 This division is charged with: processing all official reports; maintaining the records management system; processing criminal history information requests and managing the release of reports and records; monitoring of building security after hours; processing of incoming arrest warrants and detainers; processing handgun permits; managing the sex offender registry; the service of civil process; execution of court orders pertaining to judgements and civil matters; execution of writs of assistance and restitution; the conduct of sheriff’s sales; the collection of delinquent property taxes pursuant to distress warrants; receipt of fees and maintenance of financial records pertaining to these matters.

 One of the primary functions of the Administrative Support Division is records processing.
 The Records Office is open to the public during normal business hours Monday through Friday, 8 a.m. to 4:30 p.m, where copies of accident and other public information reports may be obtained at the law enforcement records desk.